 Reunion Island Travel Tips

 A trip to Reunion Island is a journey to one of the most majestic and diverse destinations in the world.
-The active and curious traveler will have a hard time catching up on sleep with so much to see and places to visit.
+The active and curious traveler will have a hard time catching up on sleep with so much to see and do.
 Before planning your holiday, here’s an in-depth list of essential Reunion Island travel tips.

 About this Guide

-These essential Reunion Island travel tips are based on my own experience and through extensive research before and during the trip.
-I visited Reunion Island during late September for two weeks on a couple’s vacation where the goal was to fully experience the island.
-Throughout our visit, we traveled 1,322km around the island and into its interior, and that’s not taking into account over 100km of hiking.
+These essential Reunion Island travel tips are based on my experience and extensive research before and during the trip.
+I visited Reunion Island in late September for two weeks on a couple’s vacation, where the goal was to experience the island entirely.
+Throughout our visit, we traveled 1,322km around the island and its interior, not taking into account over 100km of hiking.

 Maido scenic lookout Reunion Island - panoramic view